-Real antiques are hard to find on the market stalls and kiosks and you’d want to know exactly what you want and what it looks like if you want to avoid being sold a fake.
+Real antiques are hard to find on the market stalls and kiosks, and you’d want to know exactly what you want and what it looks like if you want to avoid being sold a fake.
 There are a couple of real dealers in the shops just off the street while some of Hong Kong’s best antique shops can found just around the corner on Hollywood Road.

-Whether you’re buying a curio, a reproduction or the real thing—and at times it can be difficult to tell the difference—our advice is not to spend too much money.
+Whether you’re buying a curio, a reproduction, or the real thing—and at times it can be difficult to tell the difference—our advice is not to spend too much money.
 Most of the stuff here isn’t worth a lot of money so you shouldn’t pay a lot for it and there are certainly no refunds allowed.

-Why is it Called the Cat Street Market?
+Why Is It Called the Cat Street Market?

-A common question given the market isn’t in the business of selling cats, the name of the market go back to the start of the colony itself.
+A common question given the market isn’t in the business of selling cats, the name of the market goes back to the start of the colony itself.
 Lascar Row is named after the Indian policemen, known locally as lascars, who came to settle in the area.
 The police headquarters were nearby.